makman568/algofun/pq/consensus_message_volume.md

 v8.RedoCommitteeThreshold = 3838   // 77% of committee
 v8.DownCommitteeSize = 5000
 v8.DownCommitteeThreshold = 3838   // 77% of committee

+// v10 introduces fast partition recovery (and also raises NumProposers). v10 := v9
+v10.NumProposers = 20
+v10.LateCommitteeSize = 500
+v10.LateCommitteeThreshold = 320
+v10.RedoCommitteeSize = 2400
+v10.RedoCommitteeThreshold = 1768
+v10.DownCommitteeSize = 6000
+v10.DownCommitteeThreshold = 4560
 ```

+Protocol versions **v10 and above therefore run with `NumProposers = 20`**, and `protocol.ConsensusCurrentVersion`
+(`ConsensusV41` at the time of writing) inherits those parameters.
+Earlier versions (v8/v9) used 9 proposers, which is
+why some historical material still cites the lower count.

 **Important: Committee Sizes Are Probabilistic Expectations**